al6x/mongodb/readme.md

 # but the '=>' symbol looks ugly and I don't like it.
 ```

-More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with official driver (at least should be), and require no extra knowledge.
+More docs - there's no need for more docs, the whole point of this extension is to be small, intuitive, 100% compatible with the official driver (at least should be), and require no extra knowledge.
 So, please use standard Ruby driver documentation.

 # Object Model (work in progress)